 Aspire UC Schools Outreach Program

-Aspire UC is an outreach initiative of the University of Canberra.
+Aspire UC is the flagship outreach initiative of the University of Canberra.
 Aspire UC supports the educational aspirations of high school students, targeting those that are traditionally less likely to participate in higher education.
 Working with selected NSW schools Aspire UC offers teachers, Careers Advisers, school leaders, families and communities opportunities to learn and grow alongside their young people.